cnorm35/bridgetown-blog/src/_posts/tailwind_darkmode.md

 ```
 SCREENSHOT HERE IF POSSIBLE
-^ Add a preview image for what it should look like afterwards
+^ Add a preview image for what it should look like afterward

 Here is one of the many cool things about tailwind.
 Tailwind includes a `dark`
-variant that let's you specify the styles when dark mode is enabled.
+variant that allows you specify the styles when dark-mode is enabled.

 By default this uses the `prefer-color-scheme` [CSS media feature](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme).

 This will automatically detect if you have your OS or browser settings
-enabled for dark mode and use that automatically.
+enabled for dark-mode and use that automatically.

 If you don't care about the option to toggle back and forth and just display a
 dark version of the site if the user has that set somewhere else, all that's
-left is to add your styling for dark mode.
+left is to add your styling for dark-mode.
 To see if everything is configured
-and working correctly, you can add a dark mode style to the body and see if it
+and working correctly, you can add a dark-mode style to the body and see if it
 updates.
 Add a dark style to the body in `app/views/layouts/application.html.erb`

 ```html